An Art for Life Program Guide for Creative Aging, Health, and Wellness

 It is intended to inform and direct communities to utilize both folk and fine arts to positively address the health and wellness of elders, whether through home-care systems, elder care facilities, or senior citizens’ centers.
 The activities can be modified to align with the cultural, artistic, and other resources unique to every community.

 By making a conscious effort and thinking creatively, we can use arts, traditions, and the people who are masters of them within our own communities to navigate perplexing, modern-day issues in effective ways.
 Our greatest resources often can be found in our very own backyards.
 We encourage communities to replicate this model to the benefit of elders everywhere.
-(Visit the original Wix website.)
+(This same information can also be found on the original Wix website.)

 Art is medicine.
 An ever-growing body of evidence is revealing just how dynamic, complex, and powerful creativity actually is.
-This text (Sundogs and Sunflowers: An Art for Life Program Guide for Creative Aging, Health, and Wellness) and associated materials, seeks to connect the dots, provide examples across the arts and sciences, and contextualize creative aging, health, and wellness efforts, especially with regard to folk and traditional arts.
+This text (Sundogs and Sunflowers: An Art for Life Program Guide for Creative Aging, Health, and Wellness - LARGE FILE, may take extra time to download) and associated materials, seeks to connect the dots, provide examples across the arts and sciences, and contextualize creative aging, health, and wellness efforts, especially with regard to folk and traditional arts.
 Based on NDCA's successful Art for Life Program, it serves as a guide for individuals and organizations to utilize local culture, form community partnerships, and use the online activity plans to improve the lives of elders residing in care facilities or living on their own.
 It is recommended strongly that this text be read by both those in the medical and the artistic community prior to engaging elders with the associated toolkit materials.

 “I do not think that I have ever read a better documentation of the evolution, research, and rationale for practice in the area of creative aging, health, and wellness.
 It is a must have for anyone interested in providing excellent care and service for elders.
 Its thoughtful approach addresses the background, need, and purpose of this important work — bringing joy and comfort coupled with potential through creative expression that ties back to our deepest roots in folklife traditions.
 The guide lets the sun shine into some of life’s darkest times.”